-Note: Numbers in parentheses indicate numbers of observations.
-CPIA = Country Policy and Institutional Assessment; NCB = national competitive bidding.
+NOTE: Numbers in parentheses indicate numbers of observations.
+CPIA = Country Policy and Institutional Assessment; ICB = international competitive bidding; NCB = national competitive bidding.

 Although these findings are subject to caveats on interpretation, because of some regional data being unavailable and certain difficulties in comparison across regions, they suggest that at best it is difficult to reflect country procurement risk (as reflected in indices of governance and corruption), in the present system of value based indices, with consistency across the Bank.